nikitagorelovwlnx/wlnx-api-server/WELLNESS_SESSION_API.md

   "email": "user@example.com",
-  "transcription": "Full conversation transcript from wellness coach session...", "summary": "Summary of the wellness coaching session including key insights...", "bot_conversation": "Bot: Hello!
-How are you feeling today?\nUser: I'm feeling stressed...\nBot: Let me help you with that...", "wellness_data": {
+  "transcription": "Full conversation transcript from wellness coach session...", "summary": "Summary of the wellness coaching session including key insights...", "bot_conversation": "Hello!
+How are you feeling today?
+I'm feeling stressed about work.
+Let me help you with some relaxation techniques and wellness advice.", "wellness_data": {
     "stress_level": "high",
     "sleep_hours": 6,